 Writing Technical Content

-At MailChimp, technical content is mostly written by the technical content team.
-It appears in the Knowledge Base, throughout the app, and in a few other locations.
+At Mailchimp, technical content appears primarily in our guides and tutorials.
 This section will lay out the guiding principles of technical content, discuss the main types of technical content, and outline the process of writing and editing technical articles.

 For each project, consider your audience’s background, goal, and current mood.
 Ask these questions: